 The Lifetime Allowance is the maximum you can save in your pensions over your lifetime, without having to pay any extra tax charges when you take money out of them.
 It ignores any income coming from the State Pension.

-The pensions Lifetime Allowance in the 2021/22 tax year is £1,073,100.
-Rather than rising in line with inflation as it has in previous years, the Chancellor announced in his March 2021 Budget that the Allowance will remain at this level until the 2025/26 tax year.
+The pensions Lifetime Allowance in the 2022/23 tax year is £1,073,100.
+Rather than rising in line with inflation as it has in previous years, the Chancellor announced in the March 2021 Budget that the Allowance will remain at this level until the 2025/26 tax year.

 The Lifetime Allowance might sound an enormous amount – and of course by most people’s standards it is – but those who’ve saved into a pension over the course of several decades may find they end up with retirement savings in excess of this amount, especially if they’ve been lucky enough to belong to a final salary (or defined benefit) pension scheme.
 With this type of pension, you’ll receive a guaranteed income at retirement, which is usually based on how many years you’ve belonged to the scheme and a proportion of your final year’s pay.